SuperElastix/elastix/README.md

 - D.P.
 Shamonin, E.E.
 Bron, B.P.F.
 Lelieveldt, M. Smits, S. Klein and M. Staring, "Fast Parallel Image Registration on CPU and GPU for Diagnostic Classification of Alzheimer’s Disease", Frontiers in Neuroinformatics, vol. 7, no. 50, pp. 1-15, January 2014. [download](https://elastix.dev/marius/publications/2014_j_FNI.php) [doi](http://dx.doi.org/10.3389/fninf.2013.00050)

 Specific components of elastix are made by many; The relevant citation can be found [here](https://github.com/SuperElastix/elastix/wiki/How-to-cite-elastix-(components)).
+In addition, you can use the elastix DOI identifiers from Zenodo to refer to specific software releases: https://zenodo.org/doi/10.5281/zenodo.13366181

 ## More information ##